lambdaschool-codegrade/web-46-web-sprint-challenge-advanced-state-management-steinmikey/README.md

 - [ ] Connect the errorMessage, setError and addSmurf actions to the AddForm component.
 - [ ] Replace all instances of the errorMessage static variable with your error message state value.
 - [ ] Within the handleSubmit function, replace the static assignment to errorMessage with a call to the setError action.
 Test that an error is displayed when this validation code fails.
-- [ ] Within the handleSubmit function, call your addSmurf action with the smurf name, position, nickname and summury passed as arguments.
+- [ ] Within the handleSubmit function, call your addSmurf action with the smurf name, position, nickname and summary passed as arguments.
 Test that a smurf is correctly added to when the form is submitted.

 **Notes:**